JShalma/Hackathon-13/README.md

 - Designing a scalable Flask backend under time constraints

 - Structuring and cleaning raw JSON datasets
+    - structuring chemical data in an efficient and readable format

 - Achieving a cohesive, professional design without external CSS libraries

+- connecting the backend and frontend smoothly through Flask routes

 - Making the tool both scientifically accurate and aesthetically refined